skills/communicate-using-markdown/README.md

 <details id=1>
 <summary><strong>:smiley: Step 1: Add headers</strong></summary>

-### Welcome to "Communicate using Markdown"! :wave:
+## Welcome to "Communicate using Markdown!" 👋

 **What is _Markdown_**: Markdown is a [lightweight syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for communicating on GitHub.
 You can format text to add heading, lists, **bold**, _italics_, tables, and many other stylings.
 You can use Markdown most places around GitHub: